 - establish and supervise youth clubs and small neighbourhood support groups in the local community

-- write reports and submissions requesting funding for continuing programs and new projects
+- write reports and submissions requesting funding for continuing programmes and new projects

 - evaluate data relating to the effectiveness of community support services